Mocedades: Line-up changes, commercial decline and end of their "only" formation (1986–2014)

-In 2001 Mocedades came back, recruited Luis Hornedo and Iratxe Martinez, and started performing live concerts in Spain and Latin America with some success, while they promoted themselves on the Internet.
+In 2001, Mocedades came back, and recruited Luis Hornedo and Iratxe Martinez, and started performing live concerts in Spain and Latin America with some success, while they promoted themselves on the Internet.
 They recorded several Beatles covers which were never released.
-2005 proved to be an annus horribilis for Mocedades, since three members from different phases of the group died in a matter of months, Rafael Blanco, Roberto Uranga and José Antonio Las Heras (who was still active in the group).
+2005 proved to be an annus horribilis for Mocedades, since three members from different phases of the group died in a matter of months, Rafael Blanco (from their first era), Roberto Uranga (one of the "Six Historic Ones") and José Antonio Las Heras (who was still active in the group).
 He was replaced by a returning Fernando González.
-Iratxe left the group and the music business, and was replaced by Rosa Rodríguez.
-Mocedades, with Izaskun Uranga, Javier Garay, Luis Hornedo, Rosa Rodríguez and Fernando Gonzalez recorded a new album, "Mocedades canta a Juan Luis Guerra", with songs from the Dominican singer Juan Luis Guerra.
+Iratxe left the group and the music business and was replaced by Rosa Rodríguez.
+Mocedades, with Izaskun Uranga, Javier Garay, Luis Hornedo, Rosa Rodríguez and Fernando González recorded which would become their 20th and final studio album, Mocedades canta a Juan Luis Guerra, with covers of songs from Dominican singer Juan Luis Guerra.
 This album was only released in Latin America and remains the only Mocedades album unreleased in Spain.

 In 2010, Fernando took a temporary leave and was replaced by Edorta Aiartzagüena for their successful tour through the US.
 Fernando came back after their return to Spain in 2011.
 In June 2012, Javier Garay announced an impending new album.
 The first two songs, "Fue mentira" and "El diluvio universal", are available on iTunes.
-Work on the album was halted, however, due to the sudden departure of Rosa Rodríguez and Fernando Gonzalez from the group at the end of 2012.
-Early in 2013 they were replaced by Begoña Costa and Aitor Melgosa who participated in the group's 45th anniversary tour of Mexico.
-In June 2014, just after a successful tour of Mexico, Izaskun Uranga, the only member of the group who had never left it since its foundation as Las Hermanas Uranga, decided to leave the group and, since she also had the rights to use the name, she formed her own group also named Mocedades, with former members Rosa Rodríguez, Fernando Gonzalez, and Arsenio Gutierrez and new member José María Santa María.
-In August 2014, after just two months with the new formation, Arsenio Gutierrez left and was replaced by José María Cortés, who was himself replaced by José Miguel Robles a short while later.
+Work on the album was halted, however, due to the sudden departure of Rosa Rodríguez and Fernando Gonzalez from the group at early 2013.
+In April 2013, new members Begoña Costa and Aitor Melgosa joined Mocedades, who participated in the group's 45th anniversary tour of Mexico.

-Meanwhile, the original Mocedades continued with Javier Garay, Luis Hornedo, Begoña Costa, Aitor Melgosa and new member Icíar Ibarrondo, and they began recording a new album in July 2014.
-In late 2018 Begoña Costa left the original group and was replaced by Ana Bejerano, returning after an absence of 25 years.
+In May 2014, during a successful tour in Mexico, a schism occurred between the two remaining "historic" members of the group: Isazkun Uranga and Javier Garay.
+Izaskun wanted to readmit members who had left in 2013, such as Rosa Rodríguez and Fernando Gonzalez, but Javier refused, as it would represent the departure of the members who had joined in their place and because he "could not overlook what happened at the beginning of 2013".
+This led Izaskun to decide to separate from Javier and the rest of the members and, under the name Mocedades, she continued with the group on her own.
+According to the Spanish Patent and Trademark Office, the name Mocedades is registered by "The Six Historic Ones": Izaskun, Javier, Amaya, Roberto, José, and Carlos, meaning that the five who are still alive (Roberto died in 2005) have the name registered.
+This means that both Izaskun and Javier have the right to use the name Mocedades, and therefore the two formations that emerged in 2014 have the same legal standing.